 Down in the fog, she realized, you slog slowly along, barely able to see more than a step or two ahead.
 Likewise in life.
 But God sits above it all, He sees the Master plan, and He knows where He is leading.

-The roots of this lesson lay back in Margit's college days at the University of Salzburg, when she met Agape (Campus Crusade in Europe) staff members Ken and Frances Knutzen.
+The roots of this lesson lay back in Margit's college days at the University of Salzburg, when she met Agape (Cru in Europe) staff members Ken and Frances Knutzen.
 They taught the earnest young woman about grace -- God's unconditional love.
 And the Knutzens modeled grace.
 "We love you as you are," they told Margit.
 "Even if you make a mistake, we still love you."

 As Margit began to understand God's grace, she herself began to enjoy life more, whether plunging headlong downhill on a mountain bike or laughing with friends over coffee.
 Change came slowly for her, as if she were stepping tentatively through thick fog.